forza-painter/forza-painter/README.md

 - **I have an error that I don't understand...**
 ```
 Check the requirements above.
-Ensure you have python 3.9 or later installed (make sure it is 64-bit) by running
+Ensure you have python 3.8 or later installed (make sure it is 64-bit) by running
-`python` from the command prompt and that you have installed the python packages.
+`python` from the command prompt.
+Check that you have installed the python packages (pip commands at top of readme)
-If you can't manage this, I probably can't help you.
-If you are still having problems, contact me on Discord if you wish.
+If you are still having problems, join the discord (top of readme) and ask for help in #support
 ```
 - **Can you make a version that just uses inputs to create the shapes?**
 ```
 I can, but I won't.
 I've open sourced this for a reason.
-Feel free to take it and make changes as you wish as permitted by the MIT licence.
+Feel free to take it and make changes as you wish as permitted by the MIT license.
 Just throw me [A-Dawg#0001 (AE)] a little credit.
 ```
 - **My issue is not listed**
 ```
-Feel free to create an issue or contact me on Discord A-Dawg#0001
+Join the discord (at top of readme) and ask for help in #support, failing that, contact me on Discord.
+A-Dawg#0001
 ```
 - **It just says: "Press any key to continue"**
 ```